Titophilip/SimpleCrudApp/README.md

 # SimpleCrudApp
-A simple Crud App that can connect to a database and also read, write, update and delete from it
+A simple CRUD App that can connect to a database and also read, write, update and delete from it